 Potential risk: Lack of diversification and liquidity

-Buying even just one investment property takes a significant commitment of cash.
-Because properties are so high value, it can be challenging even for wealthy investors to build a diversified portfolio of properties.
-That can mean you're heavily exposed to the risks of the individual properties you own, and a few strokes of bad luck—tenants who stop paying, or a 100-year flood—could put a real dent in your financial wellbeing.
+Buying even just one rental property can often take a significant commitment of cash.
+Because properties are so high value in many high demand areas, it can be challenging even for wealthy investors to build a diversified portfolio of properties.
+That can mean you're heavily exposed to the risks of the individual properties you own, and a few strokes of bad luck—if your investments aren’t broadly diversified.

 Additionally, unlike traditional financial assets that are generally easy to sell, it takes time (plus effort and money) to sell a property if you ever need to raise cash or rework your portfolio.
 Your ability to sell quickly, and at a good price, may also heavily depend on the dynamics of your local area at a given point in time.